 With this in mind, CC risk assessments and adaptation plans have been gradually integrated into the policy-making sphere to ensure future freshwater availability for human activities and ecosystems.
 It is state-of-the-art that multi-model ensembles (MMEs) of future freshwater-related hazards of CC (e.g. derived by driving a number of global hydrological models by the output of a number of climate models) are optimal for informing CC risk management.
 However, there is a general lack of knowledge on how to best utilize the information provided by MMEs in CC risk management, in particular for the identification of adaptation measures.

-The CO-MICC portal was developed with the purpose of providing boundary organizations and stakeholders acting on different spatial scales (global, transboundary region, river basin) with:
+The portal was developed within the CO-MICC project (Project No: 863633), which is part of ERA4CS, an ERA-NET initiated by JPI Climate with co-funding by the European Union and the Austrian Federal Ministry of Science, Research and Economy (BMWFW).
+It provides boundary organizations and stakeholders acting on different spatial scales (global, transboundary region, river basin) with:

 - State-of-the-art MME data on CC freshwater-related hazards in an interactive online portal with a focus on uncertainty representation